If there is any inconsistency between the Privacy Laws and this Policy, the Privacy Laws will prevail to the extent of the inconsistency.

 Personal information is information or an opinion of an individual whose identity is apparent or can be reasonably ascertained.
 As part of our business, we may collect personal information from you.

-We collect a variety of personal information that is reasonably necessary for the purposes of conducting and improving our business and our products and services.
+We collect a variety of personal information that is reasonably necessary for the purposes of conducting and improving our business and our products and services, or which allow us to promote or deliver our Services to organisations and individuals (which may or may not be associated with or connected to you).
 This information may be collected in a number of ways, including:

 Personal information collected by us may include: